chanulee/led-show/README.md

 ## 1. Description
 - Demo: Check out [this video](https://vimeo.com/756247601) to see how it works.
 ## 2. Features
-- Serial communication when keypressed, oF -> Arduino
+- Serial communication when keypressed, oF --writeByte--> Arduino
 - Get X, Y axis data from joystick(thumbslide)
 - Get flex sensor angle value
 - Switch/case